moziada/StatisticalCharts/README.md

 **LegendSegment**: this function takes RGB image and uses a binary mask of the legend part and returnes the legend colors, titles insinde the legend and bounding boxes for the titles of the legend part.

-**ExtractPie**: this function takes RGB image i and mask out the pie shape from the image.
+**ExtractPie**: this function takes RGB image and mask out the pie shape from the image.
 <p align='center'>
 	<img src="TestCases/C3_1.png" alt="input image" width="400">
 	<img src="imgs/ExtractPie.png" alt="output image" width="400">